Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Abolition & Underground RRAfrican AmericansSettlements & Settlers.
 A significant historical year for this entry is 1856.

 Location.
 39° 8.944′ N, 94° 39.554′ W. Marker is in Kansas City, Kansas, in Wyandotte County.
 It is in Quindaro Bluffs.
-Marker is at the intersection of 27th Street and Sewell Avenue, on the left when traveling north on 27th Street.
+It is at the intersection of 27th Street and Sewell Avenue, on the left when traveling north on 27th Street.
 Touch for map.
 Marker is in this post office area: Kansas City KS 66104, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-John Brown (here, next to this marker); Western University (a few steps from this marker); Quindaro Ruins Archaeological Park (approx. 0.2 miles away); Mather Hall - Kansas City University (approx. 1˝ miles away); Eliza Burton Conley (approx. 3 miles away); Helena Conley (approx. 3 miles away); Silas Armstrong (approx. 3 miles away); The History of the Wyandot Indian Nation (approx. 3 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: John Brown (here, next to this marker); Western University (a few steps from this marker); Quindaro Ruins Archaeological Park (approx. 0.2 miles away); Mather Hall - Kansas City University (approx. 1½ miles away); Eliza Burton Conley (approx. 3 miles away); Helena Conley (approx. 3 miles away); Silas Armstrong (approx. 3 miles away); The History of the Wyandot Indian Nation (approx. 3 miles away).
 Touch for a list and map of all markers in Kansas City.

 Also see . . .

 2. "Annals of Quindaro: A Kansas Ghost Town" (Farley, 1956).
-Kansas
+Kansas Historical Society website entry (Submitted on October 17, 2013, by William Fischer, Jr. of Reynoldsburg, Ohio.)

 Quindaro, Kansas Marker image.
 Click for full size.

-Photographed By William Fischer, Jr., September 2, 2013
+Photographed by William Fischer, Jr., September 2, 2013

 3. Quindaro, Kansas Marker